ginnox1/CanalNetworkDocs_online/index.md

 ## Online documentation

-This online resource site is under continuous devekiopment and enhancement.
+This online resource site is under continuous development and enhancement.
 New contents will be added frequently, and additions and enhancements are published often.
-Please make sure you always have the most uptodate reference to our products by directly accessing this resource site.
+Please make sure you always have the most up-to-date reference to our products by directly accessing this resource site.

 Click on the topics to navigate to each section.
 To come back to this page, click on the [Back to Home]() link at the top of each section.